zingolabs/zingo-mobile/README.md

    Specify to run a specific ABI and test: <br />
    `cargo nextest run x86_64::test_name`

+To run tests with Regchest, add the `--features regchest` flag, for example: <br />
+`cargo nextest run --features regchest -E 'not test(e2e)'`

 For more information on running integration tests on non-default AVDs, run: <br />
 `./scripts/integration_tests.sh -h` <br />
 Without the cargo test runner these emulated android devices will not be able to connect to a